top of page

 -Engineered Design Solution

--Device Shows Green when swabs plugged in
+-Device confirms that all swabs are plugged in

 -Clips